 Here is what I recommend taking with you:

-- Warm clothes – (take layers, it is a desert and you will wake up early);
+- Warm clothes – take layers, as it is a desert and you will wake up early when it is cool;

 - Sunglasses and sun block – (it WILL be hot during the day);

 - Camera – of everywhere you travel, this is NOT the place to forget it;

 - Camera charger – if you are planning to take many pictures;

 - Waterproof shoes – you will walk on that water layer – or even flip-flops are okay;